ManuelMebrat/TELCO-CHURNING/README.md

 **What are we doing wrong?**

-A. Competitive Device Quality and Offers: Customers are more inclined to switch to competitors when they perceive better value in device quality, competitive pricing, and improved data or speed offerings.
+A. Device Quality and Offers: Customers are more inclined to switch to competitors when they perceive better devices quality, competitive pricing, and improved data or speed offerings.
 Notably, 46% of churn cases involve customers moving to competitors due to superior device options and offers.

 B. Payment Methods and Service Quality Issues: Specific categories, such as Paperless Billing and the Electronic Check payment method, exhibit high churn rates (33.57% and 45.29%, respectively).
 Additionally, poor quality in Fiber Optic service is associated with a significant churn rate of 41.89%.
 Addressing these factors could substantially reduce churn within these segments.